SimGus/Chatette/README.md

 *Chatette* works with both version 2.x and 3.x.

 Clone or download this repository and start a terminal from the `src` folder.
-Then simply run the following command in a terminal:
+Then simply run the following command:
 ```bash
 python main.py template/path
 ```